-Thus, a deduction is now a tree whose nodes are labeled with expressions of the form $\Gamma \rightarrow P$ , called sequents, where P is a proposition, and $\Gamma$ is a record of all undischarged assumptions at the stage of the deduction associated with this node.
+Thus, a deduction is now a tree whose nodes are labeled with expressions of the form $\Gamma \to P$, called sequents, where P is a proposition, and Γ is a record of all undischarged assumptions at the stage of the deduction associated with this node.

 During the construction of a deduction tree, it is necessary to discharge packets of assumptions consisting of one or more occurrences of the same proposition.

 To this effect, it is convenient to tag packets of assumptions with labels, in order to discharge the propositions in these packets in a single step.

-We use variables for the labels, and a packet labeled with x consisting of occurrences of the proposition P is written as $x \colon P$ .
+We use variables for the labels, and a packet labeled with x consisting of occurrences of the proposition P is written as $x \colon P$.

-Thus, in a sequent $\Gamma \to P$ , the expression $\Gamma$ is any finite set of the form where the $x_i$ are pairwise distinct (but the $P_i$ need not be distinct).
+Thus, in a sequent $\Gamma \to P$, the expression Γ is any finite set of the form $x_1: P_1, \ldots, x_m: P_m$, where the x_i are pairwise distinct (but the P_i need not be distinct).